remix-run/remix/docs/components/link.md

 ### `state`

-Adds persistent client side routing state to the next location.
+Adds persistent client side routing state to the remix location.

 ```tsx
 <Link to="/somewhere/else" state={{ some: "value" }} />